Christian Thought classes at SNU often begin with the class reciting aloud the Apostles' Creed.

 -- cover blurb on A Layman's Guide to the Apostles' Creed by H. Ray Dunning

 The doctrinal statements of all evangelical Christian churches build on this ancient statement of belief.
-The Articles of Faith of the Church of the Nazarene is a good example of a modern affirmation of faith. [ read Nazarene Articles of Faith ]
+The Nicene Creed is a statement formulated a couple of centuries later than the Apostles' Creed in responses to some heretical preaching about other aspects of Jesus Christ.
+The Articles of Faith of the Church of the Nazarene is a good example of a modernaffirmation of faith.

 I believe in God, the Father Almighty,